IBM-Cloud/docs/manageapps/depapps.md

 #### Staging a new app
 {: #stageapp}

+All new apps are deployed to the Diego architecture.
 To stage a new application, deploy the app with the **cf push** command:

   1. Deploy the application:
   ```